jungsdesign/jungsdesign/README.md

 - 👋 Hi, I’m @jungsdesign.
 - 👀 I’m interested in UX design and programming.
-- 🌱 I’m currently learning ReactJS and Bootstrap5
+- 🌱 I’m currently learning Pytheon.
 - 💞️ Should reach out to me at jungsdesign@gmail.com for any questions

 <!---